callowayproject/bump-my-version/docsrc/howtos/custom-version-formats-by-file.md

 stable: "v2.21.4"
 ```

-You can use bump-my-version to maintain the major version number within the `go.mod` file by using the `parse` and `serialize` options, as in this example:
+You can use Bump My Version to maintain the major version number within the `go.mod` file by using the `parse` and `serialize` options, as in this example:

  `.bumpversion.toml` file: